lintenn/age_detector/README.md

 An age detector of a person in a photo

 ### English
-## IMAGE CLASSIFIER FOR THE DETECTION OF A PERSON'S AGE
+## IMAGE RECOGNISER FOR THE DETECTION OF A PERSON'S AGE
 By Luis Miguel García Marín

 This python 3 project was done in order to test my skills learned in the Nvidia course "Fundamentals of Deep Learning".